 Foreign operations generally involve greater risk than doing business in the United States.
 Foreign economies differ favorably or unfavorably from the United States' economy in such respects as the level of inflation and debt, which may result in fluctuations in the value of the country's currency and real property.
-Further, there may be less government regulation in various countries, and difficulty in enforcing legal rights outside the United States.
-Additionally, in some foreign countries, there is the possibility of expropriation or confiscatory taxation limitations on the removal of property or other assets, political or social instability or diplomatic developments which could affect the operations and assets of U.S. companies doing business in that country.
-Sales of our foreign operations were \$11,078,000, \$9,785,000 and \$7,889,000 in fiscal years 2008, 2007 and 2006, respectively.
-At September 27, 2008, the total assets of our foreign operations were approximately \$8.6 million or 2% of total assets.
+Sales of our foreign operations were \$11,658,000, \$11,078,000 and \$9,785,000 in fiscal years 2009, 2008 and 2007, respectively.
+At September 26, 2009, the total assets of our foreign operations were approximately \$8.5 million or 2% of total assets.